mczhuge/QR/README.md

 # QR decomposition
-We can compute the QR decomposition by Householder transformations, Givens transformations or by Gram Schmidt orthogonalization.
+We can compute the QR decomposition by
-Here, we compute Householder QR.
+* Householder transformations,
+* Givens transformations,
+* Gram Schmidt orthogonalization.

 **Theorem:**